katlasik/jurate/README.md

 ```

 ## Enums
 You can load values of enums using `@env` or `@prop` annotations.
 The library will automatically convert the string value to the enum value.
-Searching for the right enum case is case insensitive.
+Searching for the right enum case is case-insensitive.

 ```scala
 enum Environment {